digi-Borg/M18-Blockchain_Ledger/README.md

 * B) 5.
 Test the blockchain validation process by using the web interface.
 Take a screenshot of the Streamlit application page, which should indicate the validity of the blockchain:
 ![StlitValidity](Images/M18p4_2022-07-20215455.png)

 ---
-___
+---
 ## Technologies

 The software operates on python 3.9 with the installation package imports embedded with Anaconda3 installation.
 The application was developed in VSCode 1.69.2, using the python 3.10 language and Streamlit v1.10.0.
 Below are installation sites and libraries for imported tools to run the program.
-The application for GUI uses Streamlit to create and run the blockchain ledger and validate it.
+The application for GUI uses Streamlit to create and run the blockchain ledger, and validate it.

 ---